gphorvath/openai-jupyter/README.md

 Run `src/scripts/initialize.py` to setup your first assistant, file, and vector store.

-Checkout the Jupyter Notebook at `src/main.py` to use the file_search capability of the OpenAI API.
+Checkout the Jupyter Notebook at `src/notebooks/*` to use various endpoints of the OpenAI API.